Noeliel/nsGBE/README.md

 Run `$ build-clang.sh` or `$ build-gcc.sh` to compile the source code into a binary.
 Makefiles are planned for the near future.

-**Note:** Clang builds may currently cause some breakage with certain games.
-It is recommended that you stick to gcc for the time being.
+**Note:** Clang builds seem to provide slightly better performance.

 ## Usage